nmstate/kubernetes-nmstate/docs/user-guide/102-configuration.md

 ```

 As seen in the output, the configuration is indeed applied and there is a bond
-available with two NICs used as its slaves.
+available with two NICs used as its ports.

 ## Removing interfaces